Abenakay/FOOTFALL-TREND-ANALYSIS/README.md

 - What is the overall footfall trend?
 - Which entry points are the most used?
-- What are th epeak foot count period?
+- What are the peak foot count period?

 ### Recommendations
 Based on the analysis , i recommend: